Jennifer Baumgardner: Manifesta: Young Women, Feminism, and the Future (2000)

 In the prologue of Manifesta, the two authors recall the most vital achievements of women's liberation, which can be credited to the 2nd Wave of Feminists of the 1960s, 70s and 80s.
 Both of the authors, Baumgardner and Richards, were profoundly influenced by feminism from an early age, as both of their mothers took part in consciousness-raising groups, and Baumgardner's went even further to participate in the staged laundry strikes.
 So both of these authors are asking the audience to figuratively jump on a time machine and go back to the 1970s for a day.
 The purpose of this is to see exactly what the 2nd Wave feminists have succeeded in changing in a male-dominant patriarchal society, and what so many now take for granted - including the 3rd Wave feminists.

-The authors are aiming their point towards all future feminists (particularly 3rd wave), who are often in conflict with the previous generation of feminists.
-The tension comes from the belief that 2nd Wave is exclusively white-middle class and over essentialist in the view of femininity.
-This conflict has led to an almost ideological split between the two factions, but Manifesta's prologue allows for the justification of the 2nd wave's actions.
-If 2nd Wave feminists not precipitated society to what it was for the 3rd Wave feminists, who knows how the power struggle might have unfolded.
-This is not taking away anything from the authors' identified group—the 3rd Wave feminists, it is just reminding all of the current feminists, not to criticize what they do not completely know or understand.
-The accomplishments of the previous generations can never be taken for granted, their success came from radical action which pushed the limits in every segment of society.
-They did what was deemed reasonably possible, and what the white-male patriarchal society would accept.
-From their success sprouts and blossoms another movement—the 3rd wave.
-Society was ready for this movement, people were ready to change the norms of white-male dominance, hence 3rd Wave can manifest in the success of the 2nd Wave, not treat it as its enemy.
-The two authors just want more harmony within the bigger picture.